The Ultimate List of Writing Strategies (With Examples)

 The worst blogs are articles where everything is written from a dry, "objective" point of view and style.
 Years ago, there was a way of thinking that a more objective writing style made your content more trustworthy if you're writing a case study or something else where facts need to take center stage.
 For blog posts, though?
 All you're doing is making your writing seem too dry to engage users.

-Consistency and Voice
+Consistency And Voice

 You also need your voice to be consistent across posts.
 Casual readers won't notice, but followers will, and inconsistency makes your content come across as less genuine.
 After all, if people see significant differences in tone and style, how can they trust that you're the one who wrote the content?